EgoAleSum/pycon2018-labs/cognitive-services-face-api/hol.md

 ## Conclusion

 That's it!
 We've learned how fast and easy it is to classify an image by emotion.
 This lab covered just one facet of the Cognitive Services API.
-If you'd try more Cognitive Services, run through some [demos](https://aidemos.microsoft.com/) to see what else is possible with these services.
+If you'd try more Cognitive Services, feel free to play with the demos at https://aidemos.microsoft.com/ to see what else is possible with these services.